Not done yet? Supreme Court conservatives flex muscle in sweeping rulings

 Next term promises more of the same: Affirmative action and voting rights already are on the agenda and an important elections case could be added to the mix.

-Public approval of the court already is at a low ebb, according to opinion polls, and justices have repeatedly spoken out in the past year in defense of its legitimacy.
+Public approval of the court already is at a low ebb, according to opinion polls, and justices have repeatedly spoken out in the past year in defence of its legitimacy.

 Roberts has been the leading voice in urging the public not to view the court as not just another political branch of government, once tangling with Trump over judicial independence.